wq/django-rest-pandas/README.rst

 |Build Status|

-Tested on Python 2.7 and 3.4.
+Tested on Python 2.7 and 3.4 and PyPy.

 Live Demo
 ---------